Tylerholland12/CryptoDapp/README.md

 CryptoDapp
 <br>
 <br>
-A decentralized platform that is able to buy and sell ethereum between users
+A decentralized platform that is able to buy and sell ethereum between users.
+It is intended to have a single platform that a user can come to rather than multiple to manage their personal cryptocurrency.
+There are already multiple websites that let a user purhcase and trade cryptocurrency, but with this it is intended to be user-to-user where at least one of the users has some amount of cryptocurrency and can give to another person.
 </p>
 <p align="center">
   <a href="#" target="_blank">